FIVE WAYS TO SAVE WAREHOUSE COSTS AND THE ENVIRONMENT

 The sustainable alternative is to apply a flexible warehouse layer and exchange warehouse capacity.

-It is of course possible and desirable to register the 20% overcapacity in the Stockspots warehouse network portal.
+It is of course possible and desirable to register the 20% overcapacity in a warehouse network portal.
 To make empty warehouse space cost-effective or profitable.
-If all current registered square meters are added up, Stockspots is today a major European player in warehousing.
+If all current registered square meters are added up, for example Flexe (USA) and Stockspots (NL) and other players are today major brokers in warehousing.

-Stockspots is committed to fight warehouse waste.
+On demand warehousing is committed to fight warehouse waste.
 At least 20% of existing warehouses has temporarily empty spots while new DC’s continue to be build.
-To reduce this idle storage capacity Stockspots simply match it (via algorithms) with owners of goods who are looking for space.
+To reduce this idle storage capacity they simply match it (via algorithms) with owners of goods who are looking for space.
 Today this platform already matched more than 600 warehouse providers with shippers and manufacturers all over Europe.

 Due to this supply chain optimization we are able to realize cost savings and create a greener environment for our next generation.